aaronsegura/letterboxed/README.md

 ### Usage

-You will need a local dictionary file in order to use this module if you want to specify custom puzzles with '-l'.
+You will need a local dictionary file in order to use this module if you want to specify custom puzzles with the `-l` argument.

     $ letterboxed -h
-    usage: letterboxed [-h] (-n | -l top-rgt-lft-btm) [-d <file>]
+    usage: letterboxed [-h] (-n | -l top-rgt-lft-btm | -r) [-d <file>] [-g word1,word2]

-    NYT Letterboxed Two-Solver
+    NYT Letterboxed Solver

     options:
     -h, --help          show this help message and exit -n                  Pull today's puzzle from the NYTimes website.
     -l top-rgt-lft-btm  Specify the letters you want on the box.
+    -r                  Generate a random letterbox puzzle.
     -d <file>           Dictionary File
+    -g word1,word2      Make a guess on the supplied letterbox.

     # Puzzle for December 8, 2023
     $ letterboxed -d /usr/share/dict/american-english -l CTO-UFM-QZB-INA -d /usr/share/dict/american-english-huge